Share this school:

 Learners have the opportunity to participate in the annual Curro Create National Youth Theatre Festival, wherein schools enter a one-act play in any genre and official language.
 The winning plays are chosen through a series of adjudications by world-class theatre-makers, who closely mentor learners throughout the process.

 Extramural activities are offered by external tutors or coaches.
 They are offered at an additional cost and generally take place on the school’s premises.
 Some extramural activities are aimed at improving or supporting academic learning or mental and physical development, while others are purely recreational.

 Extramural activities offered at Grantleigh can be viewed on our fact sheet.

-Our ACE programme provides enrichment opportunities outside the classroom to learners who achieve in humanities or sciences.
+Our academic and cultural enrichment (GET Phase) and AIGLON (FET Phase) programme provides enrichment opportunities outside the classroom to learners who achieve in humanities or sciences.
 These opportunities include excursions to theatres, art galleries or universities.
 The programme serves as great motivation for learners to achieve academically in their chosen field, in order to benefit from these excursions.